Goat’s Rue (Galega officinalis) is a very pretty plant, native to the Middle East.

-- Developing mammary tissue.
+Developing mammary tissue.
 Goat’s Rue stimulates the development of mammary tissue.
-It has even been used to increase breast size in non-lactating woman.
-It can even induce the growth of breast tissue in women who have had breast surgery, or plan on nursing an adopted child.
+It has even been used to increase breast size in the non-lactating woman.
+It can also induce the growth of breast tissue in women who have had breast surgery or plan on nursing an adopted child.

-- Promotes rapid natural breast milk production as Goat's Rue has galactagogue properties (promote milk flow).
+Promotes rapid natural breast milk production as Goat's Rue has galactagogue properties (encourages milk flow).

-- Lowers insulin and blood sugar levels, insulin-sensitizing.
-It has been used in diabetic patients to lower their blood sugar levels since the early 1900’s.
+Lowers insulin and blood sugar levels, insulin-sensitizing.
+It has been used in diabetic patients to reduce their blood sugar levels since the early 1900’s.

 Ways to use Goat's Rue when Breastfeeding

 Put half a cup of each of the herbs in a glass jar.
 Add only ¼ cup fennel and a small amount of water (enough to wet the herbs).
-Fill the rest of the jar with vodka.
+Add vodka.
+50% herb 50% alcohol ratio.

 Shake well and store in a cool, dry place for 2 to 6 weeks.
 Make sure to shake the mixture every few days.

 The Goat's Rue Tincture can be used from week 2, but the longer it sits, the more concentrated the tincture will get, as the vodka needs to let the herb release all its valuable properties.

 When you want to use the tincture, separate or strain the herbs from the liquid and pour into dropper bottles.

 Take half a teaspoon (20 to 40 drops) of Goat's Rue tincture 2 to 3 times a day.
 It can be taken in water, juice or directly under your tongue.